 Closing argument: Generally, counsel for each party is allotted a total of thirty (30) minutes a party for closing argument.
-Plaintiff may reserve up to ten (10) minutes for rebuttal (one-third of their time).
-In no event may the plaintiff's rebuttal time exceed half of the time actually used.
-Rebuttal must be true rebuttal and should not raise new issues or points of argument not addressed in plaintiff's first argument.
-The Courtroom Deputy will monitor time and will provide notice of the expiration of such time, and if requested, can provide notice when five (5) minutes are left.
+The government may reserve up to ten (10) minutes for rebuttal (one-third of their time).
+In no event may the government's rebuttal time exceed half of the time actually used.
+Rebuttal must be true rebuttal and should not raise new issues or points of argument not addressed in the government's first argument or in the defendant's closing.
+The Courtroom Deputy will monitor time and will provide notice of the expiration of such time and, if requested, will provide notice when five (5) minutes are left.